 You can travel from Athens airport to the city centre using three different means of travel, metro, bus and taxi.
 The cheapest transfer option is the public bus, at only 6€ per person for a one-way ticket.
-The fastest option is taxi, however, this is also the most expensive option at 38€ per ride.
+The fastest option is an Athens airport taxi, however, this is also the most expensive option at 38€ per ride.
 Another means of transfer is the metro, which leaves every 30 minutes and costs 10€ one-way.

 Was there anything you couldn’t find in the guide?
 Drop us a line and the customer support of Athens Welcome Pickups will be back to you via email.